auzbuckley/agile_resources/agile_assessment_survey.md

 [IN PROGRESS]

-# Agile Assessment Tool
+# Agile Assessment Survey
-To perform regularly to gauge improvements and identify areas of focus.
+A tool for getting a 'finger-in-the-air' overview to identify possible issues.
 Scale 1-5.
 (Strongly Disagree - Strongly Agree) Questions should be answered within the context of the entire tech and product departments.